 I made my way towards the sound of cartoons in the living room and asked Keegan to change the channel.
 Just as the image of one of the Twin Towers burning filled the screen a second plane crashed into the other tower.
 My mother and I both knew immediately that this was no accident; we had seen the results of terrorism against Americans on overseas military bases for too long to forget the signature of terrorist’s destruction.

-All the remnants of sleep were flushed from my mind as I quickly woke Dennis.
+All the remnants of sleep were flushed from my mind.
 We closed the business down for the day and like so many Americans, sat transfixed in front of the T.V. set.
 Our family was one of the blessed families that gained a family member that day and lost no one.
 My brother and his wife watched the Pentagon burn from the window of their maternity room.

 We all prayed for the families as we tried to grasp the extent of this great loss.
 Our prayers mingled with the millions of prayers worldwide.